There are several options for treating the pain and symptoms caused by facet arthropathy:

 Intra-joint injections and medial branch blocks of steroids/numbing medication under radiographic guidance and radiofrequency (RF) ablation to block the sensation of pain are two standard therapies.
 It appears that medial branch blocks and RF ablation are the best options with the lowest complication rates.

 Shockwave therapy is another therapy that appears to be better than steroid injections and as effective as RF ablation with better long-term outcomes.
 Shockwave therapy uses the same technology that breaks up kidney stones.
-The idea of this therapy
+The idea of this therapy is to percussive therapy to create micro traumas in the afflicted tissues, in order to invoke a repair response from your body.

 3. Stem Cell Regeneration: